OpenSource-Communities/intro/docs/intro-to-oss/tools-to-be-successful.md

 4. **Make changes and commit**: There should be one file in your repository: `README.md`.
 Inside that file, below `# practice-repository`, type 'hello world!'
 Once you have made changes, you can stage and commit them.

    Open your terminal and make sure you are in the right directory.
-For example, my coding projects are inside of my `Projects` folder.
+For example, my coding projects are inside my `Projects` folder.
 Using my terminal, I would access this repository by running this command:

    ```bash
    cd projects/practice-repository
    ```

-   Once in the correct repository, use the following commands to add the changes you made and write a commit message with a description of the changes:
+   Once in the correct repository, use the following commands to add the changes you made and write a commit message describing the changes:

    ```bash
    git add .